Active verbs in the infinitive form (with “to”) can have passive meaning after some adjectives and verbs

 One reason for saying that to know in (a) has passive meaning is the fact that its object foreign languages is placed before it, just as is the case with ordinary passive verbs.
 Another is that speakers of other languages often incorrectly give it the passive form (to be known), presumably because they are directly translating from their mother tongue (rather than being influenced by any of the factors in the post 142.
 Reasons for Passive Verb Errors).

 (i) The verb will be in the “infinitive” form with to.

-(ii) The verb must be “transitive”, i.e. normally requiring an object noun or pronoun after it (see 8.
+(ii) The verb will be “transitive”, i.e. normally requiring an object noun or pronoun after it (see 8.
 Object-Dropping Errors).

 (iii) There will be no noun or pronoun in the “object” position after the verb.